Sports, arts and recreation

 New and emerging community sports and recreation

-A member of the Office for Recreation and Sport focuses on working with new and emerging communities and recreation and sports organisations to develop opportunities for participation, facilitate links, assists communities to build their capacity to deliver or access sport, organises cultural awareness sessions and responds to needs.
-Run by the Office for Recreation and Sport state-wide.
+The Office for Recreation, Sport and Racing works with new and emerging communities and sport and recreation organisations to develop opportunities for participation, facilitate links, assist communities to build their capacity to deliver or access sport, organise cultural awareness sessions and responds to needs.
+Office for Recreation, Sport and Racing.

 Nexus Multicultural Arts Centre